Conforming Loan Limit Increase for 2022: What it Means for US Transferring Employees

 What You Need to Know About the Conforming Loan Limit Increase for 2022

-In November of 2020, the Federal Housing Finance Agency (FHFA) announced that the conforming loan limit for Fannie Mae and Freddie Mac will increase from $510,400 to $548,250 in 2021.
-This marks the fifth consecutive year of increases.
+In November of 2021, the US Federal Housing Finance Agency (FHFA) announced That the conforming loan limit for Fannie Mae and Freddie Mac will increase from $548,250 to $647,200 in 2022.
+This marks the sixth consecutive year of an increase.

 What is the Conforming Loan Limit?

 The conforming loan limit is the maximum loan amount for one-unit properties that can be guaranteed and purchased by Fannie Mae and Freddie Mac.
 A loan amount higher than the conforming loan limit is considered a jumbo loan.

 How is the Conforming Limit Determined?

 The US Housing and Economic Recovery Act of 2008 (HERA) requires that the conforming loan limit be adjusted each year to reflect the change in the national average US home price.
 According to FHFA, home prices increased 18.05% on average between 2020 and 2021, so the conforming loan limit will increase by the same percentage.
 This is the largest increase since 2008.

 This is good news for organisations with US transferees or assignees who are hoping to purchase a home in the United States.
 An increase in the conforming loan limit means employees can borrow an additional $98,950 without requiring a jumbo loan, which is typically more difficult to qualify for and requires more documentation than a conforming loan.

 A high-cost area is a location in which 115% of the local median home value exceeds the conforming loan limit.
 In these high-cost areas, the conforming loan limit can go up to a ceiling of $970,800 (150% of $647,200).